-- An automated and Jira-integrated email scheme that reduces the need for BI team members to contact clients directly.
+- An automated and Jira-integrated email scheme that reduces the need for BI team members to contact clients directly (not pictured).

-Usability Testing: We conducted usability testing with BI team members and clients onsite at Focus Brands headquarters.
-We requested that participants in both categories follow a think-aloud protocol and included post-session questionnaires to gain a deeper understanding of the participants’ thoughts and experiences while using the system.
+Usability Testing: We conducted usability testing with BI team members and their clients onsite.
+We had participants follow a think-aloud protocol and included a post-session questionnaire.

 * The results of this study are specific to the subjects recruited throughout the five month project process and are not meant to be generalizable to the rest of the population.

 - System is practical and immediately implementable.